 The need to determine the feasibility of applying user-centric anonymization techniques to the information collected by analytics libraries (\textbf{RQ4}) drove us to extend our previous work on local data anonymization on mobile devices \cite{mobhide}.
 In detail, we refined the \textbf{\methodname{}} per-app anonymization methodology to cope with the state-of-the-art mobile analytics frameworks.
-Furthermore, we extended the \textbf{HideDroid} prototype for the Android ecosystem to perform extensive and in-the-wild analysis on real Android apps.

-The rest of this section summarizes the \methodname{} methodology, presents the extension of the \textbf{HideDroid} prototype, and discusses the results of the experimental activity on the dataset of $4500$ Android apps.
+Furthermore, we extended the \textbf{\toolname{}} prototype for the Android ecosystem to perform extensive and in-the-wild analysis on real Android apps.
+The rest of this section summarizes the \methodname{} methodology, presents the extension of the \textbf{\toolname{}} prototype, and discusses the results of the experimental activity on the dataset of $4500$ Android apps.

 The \methodname{} methodology allows the user to choose a different privacy level for any app installed on the device.
 The idea is to dynamically analyze the app behavior at runtime and anonymize the data exported by analytics libraries.
 In detail, \methodname{} leverages runtime monitoring of any app according to the following steps: i) intercept all the events generated by the analytics libraries, ii) anonymize the information therein by applying generalization and local DP techniques, and iii) send the anonymized data to the backend by mimicking the original network calls.